saguileran/Simulation-Protocol/readme.md

 const int LFx = 330*(proportion), LFy = 14*(proportion);
 const double ke = 0, kF = 1;
 ```
-**Velocity and weights vectors, dimension and auxiliar constants**.
+## Velocity and weights vectors, dimension and auxiliar constants

 There are several models of LBM, depending on whether a bidimensional or tridimensional system is needed, in addition to that for a given dimension one can consider different degrees of freedom, this means the amount of directions to which the particle can stream to.Dependign on the  system that its intended to be implemented ,velocities (Q) and weights (W) are variables that need to be taken into account.This is something that could be calculated but that is accesible through literature as well, in this case  a system of 2 dimensions and 5 degrees of freedom is used.This is seen in the code through 1 direction in which the particle doesn't move and 4 directions that fit a cartesian like axis.
 ```c++